gunchu/nikhil-theme/README.md

-this is a simple bootstrap pelican theme based on bootstrap [Narrow jumbotron](http://getbootstrap.com/examples/jumbotron-narrow/) template
+This is a clean bootstrap theme for [Pelican](http://getpelican.com).
+It is based on [simple-pelican](https://github.com/getpelican/pelican-themes/tree/master/simple-bootstrap).

+See it live on [nikhil's blog](http://nodotcom.org).

 ## Screenshot ##
 ![screenshot](screenshot.png)